 As they say, a picture is worth a thousand words.
 Here are a few to give you an idea of Sifu Rob's training background and experiences, but honestly, he'll tell you none of this crap matters much.
 Regardless of how experienced or qualified your Sifu (Teacher) may be, you're still the one who has to try out the techniques for yourself, absorb it, see if it works for you, and make it your own or not.

 Rob is a JKD Full Instructor certified under Beale's Combatives and Sifu Kevin Beale in the lineage of Sifus Bob Bremer (original student of Bruce Lee), Jim Sewell (original student of Bruce Lee), and Tim Tackett (2nd generation student of Bruce Lee under Dan Inosanto) teaching Jeet Kune Do (JKD) as passed down from Bruce Lee through his students in the Los Angeles school until 1973.
 In addition, he earned his Senior 1st and 2nd rank in both Chinatown Jeet Kune Do and JLJFI Jeet Kune Do.
 Rob is also a certified USA Boxing coach and certified O.M.A.F.
 Kickboxing Coach.
-He is affiliated with multiple martial arts organizations including Mick Thornton's B.O.T.M.A. and SoCal Applied Wing Chun Academy.
+He is affiliated with multiple martial arts organizations including Mick Thornton's B.O.T.M.A., SoCal Applied Wing Chun Academy, Brikhouse Boxing, and BKFC Champ, Reggie Barnett's Educated Hands University.

 However, he started martial arts nearly thirty years ago studying Northern Praying Mantis Kung Fu.
 In 1998, he transitioned to Wing Chun Kung Fu, the original martial art of Bruce Lee.
-He's had the opportunity to study multiple martial arts with renowned masters from all over the world from Japan to Korea to Hong Kong and elsewhere.
+He's had the opportunity to study the roots and influences of Jeet Kune Do with renowned Instructors and Fighters from all over the world from Japan to Korea to Hong Kong and elsewhere.

 Sifu Rob took advantage of the opportunity to train at Ip Chun's school in 2016.
 This was not just a photo-op.
 In his own words, "Like many schools in Hong Kong, the class structure was very open.
 Usually, you just find a partner and do Chi Sao (Sticky Hands) after you warm up with forms."
 He worked out with one partner while there who was pretty good.
 What was interesting about training in Hong Kong was that the Wing Chun really was not much different from what you experience in the United States or elsewhere.
 Often, we think if we go to the source like Hong Kong, the teaching will be pure and better.
 However, Rob visited 8 different schools in Hong Kong and found that on average, it was not really better over there than in the U.S. So, if you desire to visit Hong Kong, definitely do so, but don't expect the training to be significantly different.
 He went to better understand Bruce's experience, why he developed Jeet Kune Do, and how it branched out from Wing Chun.